 Major Projects Assessment Process

 The Land Use Planning and Approvals Act 1993 (the Act) sets out the Major Projects process, which assesses significant and complex projects that have impacts across more than one municipal boundary.
 Existing assessment requirements for complex projects are coordinated into a single Major Projects assessment process.
 If the project is approved, a consolidated major project permit relating to land use planning, heritage, environmental management, water and sewerage infrastructure, and conservation can be issued.
-Major Projects are assessed through a process with three distinct stages, as shown below.
+Major Projects are assessed in three distinct stages, as shown below.

 Stage 1 - Eligibility